 Reasons for Being Picked On

-In contrast, low socioeconomic status does somewhat increase the risk of being victimised at school.
-Standing out from the rest of the peer group such as being unable to afford lifestyle items may single out children for victimisation.
+In contrast, low socioeconomic status does somewhat increase the risk of being victimized at school.
+Standing out from the rest of the peer group such as being unable to afford lifestyle items may single out children for victimization.

 Alternatively, characteristics which differ by socioeconomic level, such as parenting strategies, may explain this association.
 Harsh parenting practices and greater rates of domestic violence increase the risk of being victims or bully/victims, but are also more often found in low socioeconomic households.
 Overprotective, or so-called “helicopter parenting”, in particular, increases the risk of becoming a victim of bullying.